kameshkr258/alexa-custom-skill-development-with-aws-lambdas-nodejs-wcs9/README.md

-# Alexa Skill Building For HCL Hackathon Store using WCS 9.0
+# Alexa Custom Skill For HCL Hackathon Store using WCS 9.0

 ### Welcome!